Campus-Molndal-JIN23/Problemlosarna-WebShop/README.md

 You could also mount a Docker image of mySql, for help on how to do this please see the Docker homepage, or this tutorial https://youtu.be/kphq2TsVRIs?si=wS20hxnnLG2CAxr4

-Clone this repository to your computer and open it in your IDE.
+Clone this repository to your computer and open each of the underlying projects in separate windows in your IDE.

 ## Usage
 Start both ShopBackend and ShopFrontend in separate windows in your IDE for best experience.
-Go to http://localhost:8081/index and register a new user.
-Log in and start shopping!
+Go to http://localhost:8081/index and register a new user.\

+To register a new user you need to fill in the form with a username, password.\
+The password needs to be at least 8 characters long and contain at least one uppercase letter, one lowercase letter and one number.\
+After registering a new user you will be redirected to the login page.\
+Log in with your new user and start shopping!

+To log in as an admin use the following credentials:\
+username: admin\
+password: Password1

 ## Credits